-Journal editors are responsible for the accuracy of the published material.
+Authors are responsible for the accuracy of the articles.
 POJ encourages authors and readers to inform editors if they discover faults in published work.

 The Journal publishes corrections (errata) when errors could interrupt the analysis of data.
 Corrections are linked to the original article wherever possible.
 Similarly, the Journal will publish ‘retractions’ if the work is confirmed to be fraudulent.

 Editors seek disclosure statements from all authors and peer reviewers and explain about the types of conflicts of interest.